 NVOAD is an association of non-profit organizations that work together to mitigate and alleviate the impact of disasters.
 NVOAD focuses on faith-based, community-based, and other nonprofit, non-governmental organizations (NGOs).
 Each organization has a service-oriented mission and most have volunteers.
 The NVOAD coalition includes more than 100 Member non-profit organizations.
 NVOAD also facilitates partnerships with government agencies, for-profit corporations, foundations, educational and research institutions.
 Much of the work of NVOAD is through its national Committees and Task Forces.
 National VOAD promotes community collaboration and practices throughout the disaster cycle.
 Primary focus of NVOAD in Utah has been on COVID-19 and a recent Utah series of earthquakes.

 Members of UVOAD form a coalition of state-wide NGOs.
-UVOAD helps state-wide NGOs active in disaster foster effective, congruent disaster response.
-UVOAD works to ensure availability of needed services and encourages uniform, impartial provision of such services.
+UTVOAD helps state-wide NGOs active in disaster foster effective, congruent disaster response.
+UTVOAD works to ensure availability of needed services and encourages uniform, impartial provision of such services.
 How it works?
 Through Four C's - communication, coordination, cooperation and collaboration.

-UVOAD has created a several page spreadsheet setting forth the capabilities and resources of its partners.
-Click the next FIND OUT MORE button to access the UVOAD partners'' capabilities and resources.
+UTVOAD has created a several page spreadsheet setting forth the capabilities and resources of its partners.
+Click the next FIND OUT MORE button to access the UTVOAD partners'' capabilities and resources.
 Primary focus at the moment is on COVID-19 and secondary focus has been on a recent swarm of earthquakes in the state.
 Tertiary focus is on wild fire mitigation and response.

-PRESS RELEASE (This press release, although moot now since it was issued in September of 2020, gives overview to the type of work performed by UVOAD and to availability of CRISIS CLEANUP.
+PRESS RELEASE (This press release, although moot now since it was issued in September of 2020, gives overview to the type of work performed by UTVOAD and to availability of CRISIS CLEANUP.

 UTAH – September 14, 2020